← All portable power stations

 Capacity truth

 The watt-hour number on the box isn't what reaches your devices.
-Same scale, three readings.
+Rated on the label vs what actually leaves an outlet.

-Rated (on the box)677 Wh
+Rated (on the box)

 The marketing number — total cell capacity.